tldr-pages/tldr/pages/common/pueue-log.md

 `pueue log`

-- Show full output of a task:
+- Show the full output of a task:

 `pueue log {{task_id}}`

-- Show last few lines of output from several tasks:
+- Show the last few lines of output from several tasks:

 `pueue log {{task_id}} {{task_id}}`